Koral77/Papers-Notes/README.md

 We allow few APIs to be manually selected to simulate the scenarios where the programmers want to test specific APIs.
 Then the rest of the APIs are chosen through weighted random selection.
 The weights depend on whether the API contains unsafe code or not.
 APIs that contain unsafe code are given 50% more weight than APIs that are completely free of unsafe code.
 To this set, we add default APIs that represent operations built into Rust: for assignment to mutable (let mut x = y) and two kinds of borrowing (&, &mut).

 ---

+# RULF: Rust Library Fuzzing via API Dependency Graph Traversal
+## Overview :
+1. We compose fuzz targets based on the API dependency graph of a given library.
+2. We breadthfirst search (BFS) API sequences under a length threshold on the graph.
+3. For each uncovered API (deep-API) due to the length limitation, we backward search their dependent API sequences.
+4. Finally, we refine our set of sequences to obtain a minimum subset that covers the same set of APIs.
+## Four objectives:
+- **Validty** : The synthesized fuzz targets should be able to be successfully compiled
+- **API coverage** : The set of generated fuzz targets should cover as many APIs as possible.
+- **Efficiency** : The set of generated fuzz targets should be efficient for fuzzing.
+- **Effectiveness** : The generated targets should be friendly to fuzzing tools for bug hunting.
+In order to fuzz an API effectively, the generated program should be small.
+## Approach
+### API Dependency Graph
+- Define an API dependency graph as a directed graph :
+$G = (FN_m, PAR_n, PE_p,CE_q)$
+where
+    - $FN_m$ is API nodes ;
+    - $PAR_n$ is parameter nodes ;
+    - $PE_p$ is producer edges ⊆ $FN_m × PAR_n$, where an edge $fn_i→par_j$ implies $fn_i$ returns a value of type $par_j$ ;
+    - $CE_q$ is consumer edges ⊆ $PAR_n × FN_m$, where an edge $par_i→fn_j$ implies $par_i$ is a non-primitive parameter for $fn_j$.
+The weight of the edge means the number of $par_i$.
+### Validity of API Sequence
+- **Reachable** : An API node is reachable if and only if it is a start node or all its required parameter nodes are reachable and the weights of consumer edges are satisfied.
+Similarly, a parameter node is reachable if at least one API node that can produce the parameter is reachable.
+- **Validity** : An API sequence $fn_0, ..., fn_k$ is valid if $fn_0$ is a start node and each $fn_i (0 < i < k)$  is reachable given the subsequences of $fn_0, ..., fn_{i-1}$.
+### API Sequence Generation
+1. *BFS with Pruning*
+2. *Backward search*
+3. *Merge and Refine* : prefer a candidate sequence A over B based on the following rules.
+    - A covers more new nodes than B.
+    - A and B cover the same number of new nodes, but A covers more new edges than B.
+    - A and B cover the same number of new nodes and edges, but A is shorter than B.
+## Implementation
+### Construct API Dependency Graph
+1. Extract all public API signatures from the source code through rustdoc.
+2. After we extract all public API signatures, we infer dependencies among APIs based on type inference to build dependency graph.
+### Generate API Sequences
+- If the API can mutate the value of a variable (get &mut as input), it is not appropriate that we treat this API as an end node.
+- If a value is moved, we add a tag to the variable which owns the value and do not use this variable in the following statements.
+- We select some combinations of variable types and call types that we think are commonly used in API calls and mark these combinations as copying cases if they do be.
+- Except for several cases marked as copying cases, we assume that all other cases are moving cases.
+### Synthesize Program

+---